7 Best Python Libraries for Data Science Job You Should Explore

 So here is…

-I am sharing top Python libraries for data science you should explore and use if you want to make a career in data scientist job.
+I am sharing top Python libraries for data science that you should explore and use if you want to make a career in a data scientist job.

 Table of Contents

-Just to put little glance before moving ahead…
+Just to put a little glance before moving ahead…

-One of the readers asked me what is the difference between Data Engineer and Data Scientist?
+One of the readers asked me what is the difference between a Data Engineer and a Data Scientist.

 This world has become more data-driven and an enormous amount of data is being generated.
-Every object connected over IoT network generates data; when you browse any website, Google collects data for their advertisement intelligence.
+Every object connected over an IoT network generates data; when you browse any website, Google collects data for its advertisement intelligence.
 What not?

-The responsibility of the data engineer is to transfer the data from one connected entity to another, in a more secure and reliable way.
+The responsibility of the data engineer is to transfer the data from one connected entity to another, more securely and reliably.

-As per the DIKW Pyramid Model, Data Science job revolves around finding the information, knowledge from Raw Data.
-And it can be bundled into the stack of 4 entities:
+As per the DIKW Pyramid Model, the Data Science job revolves around finding the information, and knowledge from Raw Data.
+It can be bundled into a stack of 4 entities:

 At each layer, the data scientist needs to parse and manipulate the data.
-For Python developer, there are various Python libraries available that make the job easy.
+For Python developers, there are various Python libraries available that make the job easy.

-I understand you have good command on Python programming (Even basic is fine).
-For furthermore, you can learn from the FREE Python tutorial.
+I understand you have a good command of Python programming (Even basic is fine).
+Furthermore, you can learn from the FREE Python tutorial.

 The first-ever image of a black hole is captured by the Astronomers.